Man charged in 3 Texas deaths indicted in roommate’s slaying

 When police asked Thornburg about any other sacrifices, he brought up his girlfriend, according to the arrest warrant.

-Tanya Begay, an American Indian woman from Gallup, New Mexico, has been missing since taking a trip to Arizona with Thornburg in 2017.
+Tanya Begay, a Navajo woman from Gallup, New Mexico, has been missing since taking a trip to Arizona with Thornburg in 2017.

 The FBI on Friday had no update on her case.